Dr Hannah Ryley

 My research interests include manuscript studies, material culture, ecocriticism, postcolonial literature and theory, and early print culture.

-My monograph, Re-Using Manuscripts in Late Medieval England, is out in August 2022.
+My monograph, Re-Using Manuscripts in Late Medieval England, came out in August 2022.
 In that book, I argue that fifteenth-century reuse and recycling of book materials were customary aspects of production and symptomatic of more widespread sustainable practices in manuscript culture.
 This book is published by York Medieval Press, an imprint of Boydell & Brewer: https://boydellandbrewer.com/9781914049064/re-using-manuscripts-in-late-...

 Currently, I am co-editing a volume of essays entitled ‘Recipes and Book Culture in England 1350-1600’, with Dr Carrie Griffin (University of Limerick, Ireland).
 This is contracted for publication with Liverpool University Press, due out in 2023.
 The book highlights the most exciting new research into the contents and contexts of a diverse range of late medieval recipes.